-The objective of CNSSP #11, National Policy Governing the Acquisition of Information Assurance (IA) and IA-enabled IT Products, is to ensure that COTS IA and IA-enabled IT products acquired for use to protect information on U.S. National Security Systems comply with the requirements of the NIAP program in accordance with NSA-approved processes and, where applicable, the requirements of the Federal Information Processing Standard (FIPS) Cryptographic validation program(s).
+The objective of CNSSP #11, National Policy Governing the Acquisition of Cybersecurity and Cybersecurity-enabled IT Products, is to ensure that COTS Cybersecurity and Cybersecurity-enabled IT products acquired for use to protect information on U.S. National Security Systems comply with the requirements of the NIAP program in accordance with NSA-approved processes and, where applicable, the requirements of the Federal Information Processing Standard (FIPS) Cryptographic validation program(s).

 CNSSP #11 is a critical policy component of the U.S. Government's overall Cyber Security strategy.
-This binding national policy clarifies the required evaluation processes applicable to Commercial-Off-The-Shelf (COTS) and Government-Off-The-Shelf (GOTS) IA and IA-enabled IT products that are used on U.S. National Security Systems (NSS) to protect the information therein.
-Acquirers, users, and vendors of IA and IA-enabled IT products are encouraged to familiarize themselves with the policy and its associated processes to ensure full compliance with its documented requirements.
+This binding national policy clarifies the required evaluation processes applicable to Commercial-Off-The-Shelf (COTS) and Government-Off-The-Shelf (GOTS) Cybersecurity and Cybersecurity-enabled IT products that are used on U.S. National Security Systems (NSS) to protect the information therein.
+Acquirers, users, and vendors of Cybersecurity and Cybersecurity-enabled IT products are encouraged to familiarize themselves with the policy and its associated processes to ensure full compliance with its documented requirements.

 Today's technology advances and threats necessitate agile and cost effective approaches to protecting national security systems and information.
 The U.S. Government has migrated from the exclusive use of Government Off-the-Shelf (GOTS) products to a mix of Commercial Off-the-Shelf (COTS) and GOTS products for the protection of information within our national security systems.
-The proliferation of COTS Information Assurance (IA) products such as firewalls and intrusion detection systems, as well as IA-enabled products such as operating systems and mobile devices with security attributes, has provided the community of users with a multitude of products to choose from.
+The proliferation of COTS Cybersecurity products such as firewalls and intrusion detection systems, as well as Cybersecurity-enabled products such as operating systems and mobile devices with security attributes, has provided the community of users with a multitude of products to choose from.
 All of the products come with their own specific claims relative to the security functions they provide.
-In this context, it is important that COTS IA and IA-enabled IT products acquired by U.S. Government NSS departments and agencies successfully pass a standardized evaluation process that provides assurance that claimed security functionality is present and operational.
+In this context, it is important that COTS Cybersecurity and Cybersecurity-enabled IT products acquired by U.S. Government NSS departments and agencies successfully pass a standardized evaluation process that provides assurance that claimed security functionality is present and operational.

 CNSSP # 11 applies to products being acquired for National Security Systems that are used to enter, process, store, display, or transmit national security information.
-This policy applies to all IA and IA-enabled IT products acquired for use by or on behalf of U.S. Government (USG) Departments and Agencies (D/A) to protect NSS and the information that resides therein.
-Departments and agencies responsible for governing non-national security systems but considered part of the of critical infrastructure as defined in the Presidential Decision Directive on Critical Infrastructure Protection (PDD-63), may wish to consider CNSSP #11 in their cyber security procurement strategy.
+This policy applies to all Cybersecurity and Cybersecurity-enabled IT products acquired for use by or on behalf of U.S. Government (USG) Departments and Agencies (D/A) to protect NSS and the information that resides therein.
+Departments and agencies responsible for governing non-national security systems but considered part of the of critical infrastructure as defined in the Presidential Decision Directive on Critical Infrastructure Protection (PDD-63), may wish to consider CNSSP #11 in their cybersecurity procurement strategy.

 No, NIAP does not have the authority to waive the Committee on National Security Systems Policy #11 (CNSSP #11) requirements.
 When a NIAP-approved Protection Profile (PP) does not exist for a technology, NIAP will work with the vendor, lab and/or customer to determine the best way to proceed.
 See NIAP’s published Guidance for when no PP exists.